mattermost/docs/source/configure/cloud-site-configuration.rst

   - In the physical world, a team of people could typically be seated around a single table to have a meal and discuss their project.
   - The default maximum of 1000 people is at the extreme high end of a single team of people where organizations are more often 'multiple teams of people'.
 Investments in explicitly defining etiquette, such as channel organization or turning on policy features in Enterprise Edition, are often used to scale the high levels of productivity found in a team of people using Mattermost to multiple teams of people.
 - **Max Channels Per Team:** Set the maximum number of channels per team, including both active and deleted channels.
-- **Enable users to open Direct Message channels with:** Configure whether users can message any user on the Mattermost workspace or only users in the same team as them.
+- **Enable users to open direct message channels with:** Configure whether users can message any user on the Mattermost workspace or only users in the same team as them.

-  - This setting adjusts the users returned in the Direct Messages **More** menu.
+  - This setting adjusts the users returned in the direct messages **More** menu.
 Pressing CTRL/CMD+K only lists users on the current team.
   - This setting only affects the user interface, not permissions on the server.
-For instance, a Direct Message channel can be created with anyone on the server regardless of this setting.
+For instance, a direct message channel can be created with anyone on the server regardless of this setting.
 - **Teammate Name Display:** Specify how names are displayed in the user interface by default.
 Please note that users can override this setting in **Settings > Display > Teammate Name Display**.

   - **Show username** displays the user's username.